- Adult Required

 This combination course provides Scoutmasters and Assistant Scoutmasters with the basic, required information and tools they need to lead successful Scouts BSA Troops – plus the practical skills they need to lead Scouts while camping (although, when done right, your youth will lead the troop and you’ll supervise and mentor).

-While you can take Scoutmaster-Specific Training for free online through My.Scouting.org (learn more here), taking the course at MEGA Training gives you the added bonus of being able to ask questions and get first-hand experience from a fellow volunteer who has been in your shoes.
+While you can take Scoutmaster-Specific Training for free online through My.Scouting.org, taking the course at MEGA Training gives you the added bonus of being able to ask questions and get first-hand experience from a fellow volunteer who has been in your shoes.

-You have to take Introduction to Outdoor Leader Skills (IOLS) in person – you can’t camp online, after all (but you can learn more about the course here).
+You have to take Introduction to Outdoor Leader Skills (IOLS) in person – you can’t camp online, after all.
 Taking the course in combination with Scoutmaster-Specific at MEGA Training is a great way to make sure you learn from the best, most experienced volunteers.

 Wilderness First Aid

-A 16-hour, hands-on course to give Scouts the experience needed to handle illness and injury when medical care is more than an hour away (learn more here).
+Wilderness First Aid is a 16-hour, hands-on course to give Scouts the experience needed to handle illness and injury when medical care is more than an hour away.
 When paired with CPR/AED certifications, Scouts are well prepared to deal with emergencies and routine medical issues that may occur on an outdoor adventure.

 Chaplain Classroom Training